-After completing all required courses, students will participate in a complex computer simulation of a realistic business situation.
-Teams of students make decisions involving a diverse set of business functions and require developing an overall business strategy for their firm.
-This course also builds on the competencies on which BUSI 66100 is designed to develop.
+After completing all required courses, students participate in a complex computer simulation of a realistic business situation.
+Teams of students make decisions involving a diverse set of business functions and are required to develop an overall business strategy for their firm.
+This course also builds on the competencies that were the developmental focus of the BUSI 66100 course.